Abhishek603124/YouTube_ChatBot/README.md

 ## 🔁 Workflow

-1. **Document Loading**
+1. **Transcript Fetching**
-   Transcript is fetched using `youtube-transcript-api`.
+   Uses `YouTubeTranscriptApi` to extract the transcript of a given video ID.

+2. **Trimming and Preprocessing**
+   The transcript is optionally trimmed to a manageable length to reduce token load.

-2. **Text Splitting**
+3. **Text Splitting**
-   The transcript is split into manageable chunks using `RecursiveCharacterTextSplitter`.
+   `RecursiveCharacterTextSplitter` divides the transcript into overlapping chunks for better context handling.

-3. **Embedding Generation**
+4. **Embeddings Generation**
-   Text chunks are converted into embeddings using a Hugging Face embedding model (`HuggingFaceEmbeddings`).
+   Chunks are embedded using `sentence-transformers/all-MiniLM-L6-v2` via `HuggingFaceEmbeddings`.

-4. **Vector Store Creation**
+5. **FAISS Vector Store Creation**
-   Embeddings are stored in a FAISS vector store for fast similarity search.
+   Embeddings are stored in a FAISS vector store to enable fast vector similarity search.

-5. **Retrieval**
+6. **Retriever Setup**
-   Given a user query, the top-k most relevant chunks are retrieved via semantic search.
+   A retriever queries the FAISS store and returns the top-`k` relevant chunks using semantic search.

-6. **Prompt Construction**
+7. **Prompt Construction**
-   The query and retrieved chunks are combined into a prompt.

-7. **Response Generation**
+   Retrieved chunks and the user's query are merged using a `PromptTemplate`.

+8. **LLM Invocation**
-   Prompt is passed to a Hugging Face-hosted LLM (e.g., `meta-llama/Meta-Llama-3-8B-Instruct` or `HuggingFaceH4/zephyr-7b-beta`) to generate a response.
+   The final prompt is sent to a Hugging Face-hosted model like `meta-llama/Meta-Llama-3-8B-Instruct`.

+9. **Answer Generation**
+   The model generates a concise and relevant answer, forming the final response.

 ---

-## 🚀 Setup Instructions
+## 🚀 Getting Started

+> ⚠️ Make sure you have a Hugging Face API key and access to the model you're using.

 1. **Clone the repository**
    ```bash